input-output-hk/essential-cardano-content/content/article/your-cardano-onboarding-guide.md

 *   Marlowe is a ‘domain specific’ language designed specially for writing financial smart contracts.
 It is limited to financial applications and its ‘low-code’ approach means it is perfect for experts in finance rather than in programming.

 If you’re interested in learning how to write Plutus and Marlowe contracts, you can take part in the [Plutus Pioneer](https://testnets.cardano.org/en/plutus-pioneer-program/) and [Marlowe Pioneer](https://pioneers.marlowe-finance.io/) training courses.

 ### Digital identity

 Identity is key to accessing a range of private and public services.
 From opening a bank account to obtaining loans or a driver's license, access to education, etc., the need to prove to others who we are is almost omnipresent in everyday life.

 Atala PRISM is a decentralized identity solution on Cardano.
-It enables people to own their personal data/identity and interact with organizations seamlessly, privately, and securely.
+It enables people to own their personal data and identity to interact with organizations seamlessly, privately, and securely.
 Visit the [Atala PRISM website](https://www.atalaprism.io/app) for more information.

 ### Continue exploring